Director, Spatial Analysis Lab

 M.S., Geoenvironmental Science, Shippensburg University

-Jon collaborates with a broad range of faculty to include spatial methods and techniques to visualize and understand spatial data in teaching and research.
+Jon collaborates with a broad range of faculty and students to include analytical methods and techniques to visualize and understand spatial data in teaching and research.
 He builds capacity in the Spatial Analysis Lab to extend and enrich Spatial Thinking within the Smith Community.
-All of his initiatives build upon the idea of making the invisible, visible.
-He enjoys creating conditions that afford opportunity to see through a spatial lens which prompts new questions and discussion.
+Many of his initiatives build upon the notion of making the invisible, visible.
+He enjoys creating conditions that afford opportunity to see through a spatial lens, prompting new questions and discussion.

-Environmental Science and Policy Program Committee, Five-College Digital Humanities, Spatial Analysis Lab Steering Committee (Chair)
+Environmental Science and Policy Program Committee, Spatial Analysis Lab Steering Committee (Chair)

 Caris, Jon, and Scott Gilman.
 “Blended Learning for GIS Instruction.”
 Presentation at the Association of American Geographers (AAG) Conference, Boston, MA, April 4-9, 2017.